CS381-2020-HC/CS381-Project/README.txt

 Our language implementation should be intended to be run from GHCi. main.hs should be loaded.
+*All examples need to use "$start [example name]" to run.
+*For example: $ start euclidean_algorithm

 All examples has been saved in main.hs
-These are four test examples which are small project:
+These are four good test examples which are small project:

-euclidean_algorithm :: Prog
+-- This is for testing the 1071 and 462 euclidean algorithm -- The inputs are 1071 and 462.
+The input can change in "Set ("euc_first" or "euc_second" function)" euclidean_algorithm :: Prog
 euclidean_algorithm = [
                         Set ("euc_first", (Val (VInt 1071))),      -- Change the input here